yichen-2473574/yichen/README.md

-# Automated Financial Ratio Analysis Tool Using Python and WRDS Data(Demonstration cases: Walmart and Costco, 2020–2024)
+# A Python Tool for Automated Financial Ratio Analysis Using WRDS Compustat Data(Demonstration cases: Walmart and Costco, 2020–2024)

 ## 1.Problem and User
 This project develops a reusable Python tool that retrieves financial data from WRDS Compustat and calculates five key financial ratios for any retail company.
 The tool is designed for beginner-level financial analysts and retail investors who want a simple, automated way to compare liquidity and profitability across companies.
 To demonstrate the tool's functionality, Walmart and Costco are used as case studies for the 2020–2024 period.